Ph.D. in Nursing Science Program

 MUSC, an academic health sciences center, ranks within the top 100 in the nation for receipt of federal funding.
 Our doctoral students have access to expert clinicians and basic and applied scientists from multiple disciplines.
-Recently, the MUSC College of Nursing was ranked #1 among online graduate programs in US News and World Report.
-We reached 14th in NIH funding, with 75% of our educator-research faculty funded as principal investigators on federally funded grants.
+Recently, the MUSC College of Nursing is consistently ranked in the top 3 among online graduate programs in US News and World Report.
+The College of Nursing is currently ranked 13th in NIH funding, with 75% of our educator-researcher faculty funded as principal investigators on federally funded grants.
 We benchmark our program success through the high diversity of our students, excellent retention and graduation rates, and ongoing publications and funded grants of our students and graduates.
 We believe faculty and peer mentoring combined with academic support services is essential to academic success.
 Our students are very satisfied with the academic rigor of our program, the sense of a learning community, the relationships among students and faculty, and the flexibility of learning from a distance.
-We invite you to browse our website.
-Read our faculty research interests, student accomplishments and testimonials to see why you might consider MUSC College of Nursing.
+We invite you to browse our website and explore our faculty research interests, student accomplishments and testimonials to see why you might consider MUSC College of Nursing.

 Fall admissions only.